blowdart/idunno.Bluesky/CONTRIBUTING.md

 ### Dependencies Upgrades

 Dependencies in the libraries should only be altered by maintainers.
-For security reasons, we will not accept PRs that alter our `DirectoryBuild.props` or `nuget.config` files.
+For security reasons, we will not accept PRs that alter our `Directory.Build.props` or `nuget.config` files.
 If you feel dependencies need upgrading please file an issue.